danmayer/coverage-bug/README.md

 I would still like to have access to a re-entrant coverage, but given upstream chances since this initial bug, Ruby no longer returns `{'file.rb' => []}` as it was inaccurate to say the file had nothing.
 Currently, Ruby has removed all the files that were required prior to the initial coverage.start call.
 The method is re-entrant, but only works for **newly required** files.

 I am thinking perhaps that functionality is intended and used for some use cases.
 It doesn't fit my use case or expectations.
 I am now considering a different approach to achieve what I would like.
 I think my needs would be better met with a new API with additional functionality for the Coverage object.
-This is similar to how `peek_results` was added to coverage.
+This is similar to how `peek_result` was added to coverage.
 That didn't change the current expectations of any of the existing public API.

 Thoughts are we could add the below methods to the public API: